SumiSastri/dev-blogs/docs/hardware-local-environments/part1-the-local-environment.md

 Your computer is a synonym for a software developer's local environment.
 Setting up your computer with the right tools to help you code helps you link your computer to cloud based environments via the internet.

-Check [this link] (https://sumisastri.github.io/dev-blogs/learn-to-code-getting-started/part5-how-the-internet-works/) for a quick introduction to how the internet works.
+Check [how the internet works](https://sumisastri.github.io/dev-blogs/learn-to-code-getting-started/part5-how-the-internet-works/) for a quick introduction from an earlier blog post.

 Cloud storage, hosts version control systems such as GitHub, as well as data-infrastructures that host your software packages and distribute them to end-users.

-For a quick overview of [cloud environments check this [link](https://sumisastri.github.io/dev-blogs/data-infrastructures/part2-cloud-computing/)
+For [a quick overview of cloud environments](https://sumisastri.github.io/dev-blogs/data-infrastructures/part2-cloud-computing/) this link gives you a contextual background.

 ## What is an operating system?